Back to All Events

 Show end times given are an estimate only.
 Doors open 45 minutes before show start times.

-Settle Victoria Hall reserves the right to turn away any customers not adhering to social-distancing laws, government guidelines, and/ or venue safeguarding policies.
+Settle Victoria Hall reserves the right to turn away any customers not adhering to legal requirements, government guidelines, and/ or venue safeguarding policies.

 Tickets are non-refundable, except in the case that the event or date has been changed by Settle Victoria Hall.